layilin/SP23-33852/_annotations/guidelines second round of footnoting.md

 Is this information necessary to include?

-Is it helping my reader better understand the poem?
+Is the footnote/information helping my reader better understand the poem?

 ## See if you would add any footnotes to the ones the first person did